Gageperrin/it-notes/aws/networking-specialty.md

 #### VLANS ####

-A LAN is a shared broadcast domain that braodcasts to stations.
+A LAN is a shared broadcast domain that broadcasts to stations.
 This does not scale well with more stations added on.
 Each port is a separate collision domain which limits outages to one station.
 Physical LANs would divide departments into individual switches which are not connected and thus need their own broadcast domain.
 This limits inter-department communication especially if a staff member changes to another department but remains at the same desk.

 Frame tagging (802.1Q & 802.1AD) introduces new standards in the frame format by adding a new 32 bit payload for the VLAN ID (VLID).
 Tagging frames with a VLAN ID helps create separate virtual LANs in the same L2 physical network.
 They each have a separate broadcast domain and are isolated from all others.